blaizard/bzd/tools/bazel_build/modules/bzd_bdl/bdl/docs/build.md

 be declared later on.

-In a `config` section, nothing is resolved, this is because config names are not part of the id tree, they are virtual entities that do not concretly translate into code.
+In a `config` section, nothing is resolved, this is because config names are not part of the id tree, they are virtual entities that do not concretely translate into code.
 Parameters in `config` are only resolve when the corresponding entity is instantiated.

 ## Composition